braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/editor_blocks.md

 ---
 nav_title: Editor Blocks
-article_title: "Editor Blocks"
+article_title: "In-App Message Editor Blocks"
 description: "This reference article describes the editor blocks available in the Drag and Drop Editor for in-app messages."
-permalink: "/editor_blocks_dnd_iam/"
+alias: "/editor_blocks_dnd_iam/"
-hidden: true
 ---

-# Editor blocks
+# In-app message editor blocks

 Editor blocks are the various blocks available in the Drag & Drop Editor under the **Build** section.
 This section includes a series of tiles that represent the different kinds of content you can use in your message.